 (a) Energy Manager shall indemnify, defend and hold harmless the Owner Indemnified Parties from and against any and all suits, actions, liabilities, legal proceedings, claims, demands, losses, costs and expenses of whatsoever kind or character, including reasonable attorneys' fees and expenses (collectively, “Losses”) in respect of personal injury to, or death of, Third Parties and in respect of loss of, or damage to, any Third Party property to the extent that the same arises out of or results from (i) any failure of Energy Manager to perform its obligations under this Agreement, (ii) any negligent or tortious acts or omissions by Energy Manager, its subcontractors or their respective agents or employees, or (iii) any willful misconduct or breach of Applicable Law on the part of Energy Manager, its subcontractors or their respective agents or employees in the performance of its express obligations arising under this Agreement.

-(b) Subject to the provisions of Article XII and without limiting the provisions of Section 11.1(a), Energy Manager shall also indemnify, defend and hold harmless the Owner Indemnified Parties from and against any and all regulatory penalties or fines, and reasonable expenses (including attorneys' fees and expenses whether at the trial or appellate level) to the extent arising from Energy Manager's willful violation of any Applicable Law.
+(b) Subject to the provisions of Article XII and without limiting the provisions of Section 11.1(a), Energy Manager shall also indemnify, defend and hold harmless the Owner Indemnified Parties from and against any and all regulatory penalties or fines, and reasonable expenses (including attorneys' fees and expenses whether at the trial or appellate level) to the extent arising from Energy Manager's violation of any Applicable Law.

 11.2 By Owner .